mok-03/VideoPlayer-TCP_UDP_serial_Port-/README.md

 and U want Test this Project

-1: Virtual serial Ports Emulaotr Download and create Connector COM11 and COM12
+1: Virtual serial Ports Emulaotr Download and create Pair COM11 and COM12

 2: Download j1c 5.1.2v  <- this programe is Serial,TCP testing
 or Mobile UDP,TCP test app